helm/charts/stable/datadog/README.md

 ### Secret
 By default, this Chart creates a Secret and puts an API key in that Secret.
-However, you can use manually created secret by setting `existingSecret` value.
+However, you can use manually created secret by setting `datadog.apiKeyExistingSecret` value.

 ### confd and checksd